List of content you will read in this article:

 CloudLinux’s increased security measures prevent malicious users from attacking other website accounts hosted on the same server.
 This is due to the isolated environments given to each user by LVE.
 CloudLinux also uses HardenedPHP, which addresses the security vulnerabilities of old and outdated versions of the programming language.

-The hardened Kernel also protects against trace exploits and symlink attacks while limiting the filesystem’s visibility to only the files that the users need to access.
+The hardened Kernel also protects against trace exploits and symlink attacks while limiting the filesystem’s visibility to only the files the users need to access.
 By using a very secure password for your systems, the security will get another new layer.

 4. Compatible with all major control panels